 Today, we’re incredibly excited to announce Brandfolder Portals.
-Portals are like a customizable homepage for your assets and are the best way for admins to curate specific asset experiences for any use case or stakeholder.
+Portals are like a customizable homepage for your digital assets and are the best way for admins to curate specific asset experiences for any use case or stakeholder.
 Building Portals is incredibly easy and requires no technical prowess; the simple UI makes it easy for anybody to create valuable curated content experiences in just a few minutes with a click-and-drag interface.

-Here at Brandfolder we believe a DAM is only as valuable as it is usable, you shouldn’t need any training to hop in and find the asset you’re looking for.
+Here at Brandfolder we believe a DAM solution is only as valuable as it is usable, you shouldn’t need any training to hop in and find the asset you’re looking for.
 From day one, Brandfolder has been architected to allow admins and users to organize and search for assets in a variety of ways so that nobody is forced into a specific paradigm of asset discovery that may feel unnatural to them.

 When we’re talking to customers and analysts about the value that a DAM like Brandfolder provides, the conversation often ends up focusing around the topic of asset usage.
 Most organizations struggle with empowering internal and external stakeholders to easily access the assets that they need, and when assets go unused, that’s real money wasted— not to mention the time and money spent searching fruitlessly for assets.
 Problems compound when someone can’t find the asset in the official system of record: old versions saved to the desktop or pulled from Google are used, employees’ valuable time is wasted sending links to assets and brand crime occurs.
 It’s almost impossible to force someone to use a system they don’t want to use, instead, adoption must come from making a system like a DAM the easiest possible option by adapting to the employees workflow.